tzanis-anevlavis/evrostos/README.md

 # Evrostos: The rLTL Verifier
+This is _Evrostos_, a tool that Efficiently Verifies RObuSTness Of Specifications!
+Evrostos is a model-checking tool for Robust Linear-time Temporal Logic (rLTL).
+The logic rLTL was crafted to embed the notion of _robustness_ into LTL.
+The main advantages of rLTL are:

+    1) it can express the notion of robustness in _reactive specifications_, whereas LTL cannot.
+    2) rLTL is a 5-valued logic, that provides more fine-grained information when a specification is violated, and not just false.

+#### Citations:
+If you used this tool for efficiently verifying your robust specifications please cite as:

+Tzanis Anevlavis, Daniel Neider, Matthew Phillipe, and Paulo Tabuada.
+2019.
+Evrostos: the rLTL verifier.
+In Proceedings of the 22nd ACM International Conference on Hybrid Systems: Computation and Control (HSCC '19).
+ACM, New York, NY, USA, 218-223.
+DOI: https://doi.org/10.1145/3302504.3311812

+#### For more rLTL reading..
+##### Genesis of Robust Linear-time Temporal Logic (rLTL):
+P. Tabuada and D. Neider.
+Robust linear temporal logic.
+In Proceedings of the 25th Conference on Computer Science Logic, pages 10:1–10:21, Marseille, France, 2016.
+ArXiv version (for more details!): https://arxiv.org/abs/1510.08970

+##### About an efficient fragment of rLTL and a gentler first contact:
+T. Anevlavis, M. Philippe, D. Neider, and P. Tabuada.
+2018.
+Verifying rLTL formulas: now faster than ever before!.
+In 2018 IEEE Conference on Decision and Control (CDC).
+1556–1561. https://doi.org/10.1109/CDC.2018.8619014

 ## Installation and instructions guide.
-This file contains instructions on how to install and call _Evrostos: The rLTL Verifier_.
+This page contains instructions on how to install and call _Evrostos: The rLTL Verifier_.
 Instructions on how to replicate the case studies of the paper can be found at replicationInstructions-rLTL.pdf (for the rLTL specifications) and at replicationInstructions-LTL.pdf (for the LTL specifications).
 The reports of the simulations of the paper are found in the ./examples/results_paper folder.

 All instructions and folders are relative to the folder you have extracted this archive to.